Study and Motivation

 Motivation-loss epidemic

-The loss of motivation has become very common lately.
-On the one hand, it makes students feel more normal and less alone.
-On the other hand, it gives some food for meditation.
-Nowadays, students have vast opportunities for education, building careers, personal development, and self-fulfillment, but such diversity makes their lives more complicated.
 Every teenager and young adult feels a lot of pressure.
 They need to get high grades to enter a good university.
 They need to study a lot to get a scholarship and use it.
-They need to start working part-time to be able to find a good job after college.
-There are too many needs and too little attention to what a student wants.
+They need to start working part-time to find a good job after college.
+There are too many needs and little attention to what a student wants.

-The loss of motivation during education can happen for several reasons.
-Firstly, many teens are not free to decide what to do in the future.
-They get directions from parents, who leave no chance for personal interests.
-Secondly, some do not fully understand what is waiting for them at college.
 What seems so great in their imagination turns out boring or irrelevant.
-Thirdly, there is a lot of stress and pressure — from a new environment to a constant strive to be as good as people one follows on social networks.
+Thirdly, there is a lot of stress and pressure — from a new environment to constantly striving to be as good as the people one follows on social networks.
 Unfortunately, there is no plagiarism checker tool, which could have forbidden copying the trends.
 Finally, some personal problems can distract as well.

 How to get motivated?